CubeAPM

 CubeAPM solves this with OpenTelemetry-native ingestion, full MELT correlation, and simple $0.15/GB pricing that scales cleanly from dev to multi-service production.
 Flask routes, SQLAlchemy queries, Celery tasks, and container metrics land in one timeline.

 If you want predictable costs and faster root-cause analysis for Flask, try CubeAPM.
-Start capturing traces, logs, metrics, and real-user signals in minutes and ship with confidence.
+Schedule a free demo to explore the platform.